Business entities in Australia in 2023

-- Foreign corporations can register a local branch of their overseas company.
-The procedures to do so are easy to complete and only require i) appointment of a local agent allowed by the foreign company to accept services of process and notices on behalf of the foreign company and ii) a registered address in Australia.
-After its registration, the branch must submit annual financial statements with the Australian Companies Registrar (ASIC);
+- Incorporation of Branch requires i) appointment of a local agent to accept notices on behalf of the foreign company and ii) a registered address in Australia.
+After its registration, the branch must submit annual financial statements to the Australian Companies Registrar (ASIC);

-- Best uses: the main disadvantage of a branch compared to a subsidiary is that the overseas company is subject to unlimited liability for the activities (and losses) of its Australian branch.
-A branch is hence recommended only if the operations in Australia will be simple to manage from overseas and do not create any legal risk.
-Another advantage of the branch is to consolidate the financial results of the Group it belongs to.
+- Best uses for an Australian branch: A branch is recommended only if the operations in Australia will be simple to manage from overseas and do not create any legal risk.
+Another advantage of the branch is that its financial results are consolidated with the Group it belongs to.

 The Australian Representative Office

-- Best uses: the representative office is an attractive business entity prior to first ventures in Australia, when our Client is not yet ready to start operations and does not need a local entity to make local sales, but still want to conduct survey or have a local presence in the country.
+- Best uses for an Australian representative office: The representative office is an attractive business entity prior to first ventures in Australia, when our Client only wants to conduct a market survey or have a local presence in the country.

 Comparison table of different types of business entities in Australia